-The following management activities shall be undertaken to protect the values of the Area:
+The following management activities will be undertaken to protect the values of the Area:

-- A regular programme of conservation work shall be undertaken on the Discovery hut and associated artefacts in the Area; - Visits shall be made as necessary for management purposes; - Systematic monitoring shall be put in place to assess the impacts of present visitor limits, and the results and any related management recommendations included in reviews of this Management Plan; - National Antarctic Programmes operating in, or those with an interest in, the Area shall consult together with a view to ensuring the above management activities are implemented. - Copies of this Management Plan, including maps of the Area, shall be made available at adjacent operational research/field stations.
+- A regular programme of conservation work shall be undertaken on the Discovery hut and associated artefacts in the Area; - Visits shall be made as necessary for management purposes; - Systematic monitoring shall be put in place to assess the impacts of present visitor limits, and the results and any related management recommendations included in reviews of this Management Plan; - National Antarctic Programmes operating in, or those with an interest in, the Area shall consult together with a view to ensuring the above management activities are implemented. - Copies of this Management Plan, including maps of the Area, shall be made available at adjacent operational research/field stations and will be provided to ships visiting the Area and vicinity.